The City of Berkeley is identifying ways to improve mobility in residential areas

 We want to hear from you!

-If you are a local business employee or business owner, we’d love to hear from you.
-Please take the survey in either English or Spanish.
-If you are a local resident in one of the pilot areas, please check back in early 2020 for the release of an additional survey.
+If you are a local business employee, business owner or a local resident, we’d love to hear from you.
+Please see the Resident and Businesses and Employees sections below to take the survey in either English or Spanish.